mustyf10/raspberry-pi-lcd/README.md

 I've started off by printing the time and information from Pi-Hole, including the number of queries and total number which are blocked.
 Implemented the use of RPi Monitor, getting stats such as SoC temperature and uptime.

+Added latest bitcoin spot price using the Coinbase API.

 # Installation

 I used [this youtube video](https://www.youtube.com/watch?v=3XLjVChVgec) to install my LCD and [this youtube video](https://www.youtube.com/watch?v=49RkQeiVTGU) to learn about the scrolling text.